wp-plugins/opentickets-community-edition/readme.txt

 == Changelog ==

+= 1.14.11 - Nov/12/2015 =
+* [fix] fixed an edge case where an error was caused by mysql settings requiring case sensitive table names

 = 1.14.10 - Nov/12/2015 =
 * [tweak] modified extension updater to ignore encoding issues
 * [tweak] changed how updater inject's the list of extension updates